How much will a training video cost? Use the Time + Materials Formula

 After talking with our team, we plug the numbers into rate sheets and arrive at a budget.
 We present the quote to the client, and discuss the details.
 We adjust the scope and budget up or down, and then present a formal brief and statement of work.
 Let’s look at how much it may cost to work with professionals.

-The professionals who breathe life into a business video possess specialized skills that warrant varying rates of pay.
+The professionals who breathe life into a training video possess specialized skills that warrant varying rates of pay.

 We’ve created a video pro guide that identifies 18 types of professionals who may work on your business video.
-The guide provides a short definition of roles, aliases, whether they work in pre/pro/post-production (see below for definitions), and a range of rates you can expect to pay (based on the Cleveland area).
+The guide provides a short definition of roles, aliases, whether they work in pre/pro/post-production (see below for definitions), and a range of rates you can expect to pay.
 Keep in mind, some pros may do more than one job; for example, a camera operator may also edit video, or a producer may also excel at scriptwriting.

 So let’s review . . .